aws-powertools/powertools-lambda-typescript/docs/features/batch.md

 By default, the `BatchProcessor` processes records in parallel using `Promise.all()`.
 However, if you need to preserve the order of records, you can set the `processInParallel` option to `false` to process records sequentially.

 !!! important "If the `processInParallel` option is not provided, the `BatchProcessor` will process records in parallel."

+When processing records from SQS FIFO queues, we recommend using the [`SqsFifoPartialProcessor`](#fifo-queues) class, which guarantees ordering of records and implements a short-circuit mechanism to skip processing records from a different message group ID.

 ```typescript hl_lines="8 17" title="Sequential async processing"
 --8<-- "examples/snippets/batch/sequentialAsyncProcessing.ts"